shapeshed/jekyll.shapeshed.com/_posts/2010-04-26-beginning_iphone_development.md

 ---
 layout: post
 title: Beginning iPhone Development
-excerpt: I've recently started to learn to develop for the iPhone and iPad platforms.
+description: I've recently started to learn to develop for the iPhone and iPad platforms.
 There are plenty of resources available for beginners and if it helps anyone I'm listing them here.
 categories: [iPhone, Objective-C]
 ---